Who Needs Anger Management?

-Anger management counseling is effective when rage and emotional behavior does not match who we are as a person.
+Anger management counseling is helpful when rage and emotional behavior does not match who we are as a person.
 Anger is an emotion that is important to our self-respect.
 It tells us when our rights have been violated or when something important to us is denied.
 Anger often tells us to “do” something in the face of a problem.
 What you do at that moment… is a learned behavior and can be relearned if desired.
 So, ask yourself… “Does my anger behavior work for me?”

 Managing Emotions and Anger

-Effective Anger Management Strategies That Work
+Research-Based Strategies That Work

 I have worked with many clients struggling to control the damage caused by unwanted rage.
 My program is guided by peer-reviewed research to offer the most effective approach toward symptom relief.
 We begin with the recognition that the way anger is expressed is learned.
 This means you can learn to control your reactions and choose how to respond in a way that reflects your personal value system.
 Through anger management counseling, you can learn how to express yourself so that you are assertive and stand up for your rights in a way that serves you.
 We can do this together.
 Call for an appointment today.